Operation Valuable: Valuable Project/Fiend

 Fort Binġemma, where Albanian recruits were trained.

 In July 1949, the first group of recruits, were transported by British special operations personnel to Fort Binġemma, on the British crown colony of Malta.
 Labeled as "The Pixies" by the SIS, they spent two months training as radio operators, intelligence gatherers, and more sophisticated guerrillas than they had been as members of cetas (guerrilla bands) during World War II.
 On 26 September 1949, nine Pixies boarded a Royal Navy trawler which sailed north; three days later, a Greek style fishing boat, known as a caïque and named Stormie Seas, sailed from Malta.

 With a stop at an Italian port, the two vessels sailed 3 October, rendezvoused at a point in the Adriatic Sea, and transferred the Albanians to the caïque.
 Hours later that same night, the Pixies landed on the Albanian coast, some distance south of Vlora, which was the former territory of the Balli Kombetar, others further north.
 Albanian government security forces soon interdicted one of the two groups on commandos.
-The Communists killed three members of the first group, and a fourth man with the second group.
-The first three deaths and disappearance of a fourth man to join his family wiped out one group, while the surviving four from the covert landing exfiltrated south to Greece.
+The Communists killed four members, while the survivors from the covert landing exfiltrated south to Greece.

 For two years after this landing, small groups of British-trained Albanians left every so often from training camps in Malta, Britain, and West Germany.
 Most of the operations failed, with Albanian security forces interdicting many of the insurgents.
 Occasionally, the Albanian authorities would report on "large but unsuccessful infiltrations of enemies of the people" in several regions of the country.
 Some American agents, originally trained by Italian or Greek officials, also infiltrated by air, sea, or on foot to gather intelligence rather than take part in political or paramilitary operations.
-The most successful of these operatives was Hamit Marjani, code name Tiger, who participated in 15 land incursions.
+The most successful of these operatives was Hamit Matjani, code name Tiger, who participated in 15 land incursions.

 The last infiltration took place a few weeks before Easter 1952.
-In an effort to discover what was going on Captain Shehu himself, with Captain Branica and radio operator Tahir Prenci, were guided by veteran gendarme and guerrilla fighter Matjani and three armed guards to the Mati region northeast of Tirana.
+Captain Zenel Shehu, Captain Branica and radio operator Tahir Prenci were guided by veteran gendarme and guerrilla fighter Matjani and three armed guards to the Mati region northeast of Tirana.
 Albanian security forces militia were waiting for them at their rendezvous point, a house owned by Shehu's cousin, a known supporter of Zog.
 The militia forced Shehu's operator to transmit an all clear signal to his base in Cyprus.
 The operator had been schooled to deal with such situations, using a fail-safe drill which involved broadcasting in a way that warned it was being sent under duress and therefore should be disregarded.
-But the militia seemed to know the drill.
-The all clear signal went out and, nearly a year later, four more top agents, including Matjani himself, parachuted into an ambush at Shen Gjergj (Saint George), near the town of Elbasan.
+However, the all clear signal went out and, nearly a year later, four more top agents, including Matjani himself, parachuted into an ambush at Shen Gjergj (Saint George), near the town of Elbasan.
 Those not killed were tried in April 1954.